-Open Detonation Each demolition pit will occupy a 15 foot by 15 foot area and have a depth of 4 feet below ground surface.
-The interior surface of the demolitions pits will be composed of dirt.
-Horseshoe-shaped earthen berms will surround each of the demolition pits.
+Open Detonation The size of each detonation pit will be commensurate with the size of the item(s) being destroyed as determined by the SUXOS and UXO Quality Control Specialist in coordination with the USACE OESS.
+The interior surface of the detonation pits within the treatment cells will be composed of dirt.
+Horseshoeshaped earthen berms will surround each of the treatment cells.
 The berms will be constructed to a width of 35 feet and a height of 8 feet.
-The front will have an entrance approximately 25 feet wide for access to the interior of the pit.
+The front will have an entrance approximately 25 feet wide for access to the interior of the cell.
 MEC-Ignitable, Reactive, and Toxic Wastes D001, D003, D005, D006, D007, D008, D009, D030 200 lbs Net Explosive Weight for cased explosives ----------------- --- --- --- ---